silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/accounts/add-an-account.md

 ---
-description: This article describes how to add an account to your Cerby workspace.
+description: "This article describes how to add an account to your Cerby workspace."
 intercom_id: 8708374
 ---